 PA Basics

-A Basic Guide to PA Systems, PA Equipment and Live Sound Applications
+A Basic Guide to PA Systems and Equipment in Live Sound Applications

 Ultimately, the performers, sound and lighting crew, promoter and venue manager all want the same thing: to produce the best performance possible.
 Often there are limitations: the production budget, the marketing budget, the time available, the venue, even the local transport network.